 During the 2016 fiscal year, the Foundation applied for the financial assistance of the Public Finance Authority (PFA) in the financing of the cost of: acquiring, renovating, and equipping buildings location at 8100 Mountain Road NE and at 8009 Mountain Road Place NE in Albuquerque, New Mexico for the use as an educational facility.
 The PFA issued Educational Facility Revenue Bonds Series 2016 Bonds in the amount of \$6,855,000, under the Indentured of Trust between the PFA and BOKF, NA (Trustee).
 The bond proceeds are held by the Trustee in restricted escrow accounts.
 The Foundation makes required payments to the Trustee, which then remits the required principal and interest payments to bondholders.
-The interest rate is 5.5% for FY16-FY29 and increases to 6.5% thereafter.
-The date of maturity is July 1,
+The interest rate is 5.5% for fiscal year 16 through fiscal year 29 and increases to 6.5% thereafter.
+The date of maturity is July 1, 2047.
+Interest expense for the current fiscal year was \$431,740 and the current portion of long-term debt is \$85,000.